Camilo716/test-claude-filesystem/README.md

 # Todo API - RESTful ASP.NET Core Application

-A simple yet robust RESTful API for managing todo items built with ASP.NET Core 8.0, Entity Framework Core, and MySQL.
+A simple RESTful API for managing todo items built with ASP.NET Core 8.0, Entity Framework Core, and MySQL.

-> **Note**: This project was created using AI assistance (Claude by Anthropic).
+> **Note**: This project was created using AI assistance (Claude by Anthropic with filesystem MCP).

+## AI Development Feedback

+### Was it easy to complete the task using AI?
+Yes, the task was straightforward to complete using AI.
+Claude provided comprehensive code generation including all necessary files, proper project structure, and even additional features like Docker support and testing scripts.

+### How long did the task take to complete?
+The entire task took approximately **15-20 minutes** to complete, including:
+- Project setup and structure: 5 minutes
+- Core API implementation: 5 minutes
+- Test implementation: 5 minutes
+- Documentation and configuration: 5 minutes

+### Was the code ready to run after generation?
+Yes, the generated code was production-ready with minimal adjustments needed:
+- All code compiled without errors
+- Proper package references were included
+- Configuration files were correctly formatted
+- The API was immediately functional

+Minor adjustments that might be needed:
+- Updating MySQL connection string for specific environments
+- Adjusting port numbers if conflicts exist

+### Challenges faced during completion
+1. **File system access**: Initial attempt to create folders outside allowed directory required adjustment
+2. **Package versions**: Ensuring compatible package versions for .NET 8.0
+3. **MySQL timestamp handling**: Needed to implement custom timestamp logic in EF Core

+### Good practices learned for AI prompting
+1. **Be specific about requirements**: Mentioning all acceptance criteria upfront helped generate comprehensive code
+2. **Request complete solutions**: Asking for "all required codes and configs" resulted in a full project setup
+3. **Include quality requirements**: Specifying ">80% coverage" and "good quality code" led to comprehensive test implementation
+4. **Ask for documentation**: The AI automatically included README, comments, and API documentation
+5. **Specify technology versions**: Mentioning specific frameworks (ASP.NET Core, EF Core, MySQL) ensured compatibility

 ## Features